thegetty/lod-gateway/README.md

 #### base_url/ns/sparql-ui

-YASGUI implementation of a user interface for doing SPARQL queries on the data stored in the LOD Gateway.
+YASGUI implementation of a user interface for doing SPARQL queries on the data stored in an individual instance of an LOD Gateway.

 ## Logging and Access logs